 Louver Feature Design Guide

-Distance between lower features and from bed edge is maintained to avoid metal deformation.
+Minimum distance between louver feature and bending edge is maintained to avoid metal deformation.

 (P1) Distance Between Two lowers on Shorter Edge = 5 mm